Moocar/logback-gelf/README.md

 UDP can be configured using the `me.moocar.logbackgelf.GelfUDPAppender` appender.
-Once messages reach a certain size, they will bechunked according to the [gelf spec](https://www.graylog.org/resources/gelf-2/).
+Once messages reach a certain size, they will be chunked according to the [gelf spec](https://www.graylog.org/resources/gelf-2/).
 This allows for a theoretical maximum encoded log size of about 1 megabyte (1040384 bytes).
+Options include:

 * **remoteHost**: The remote graylog server host to send log messages to (DNS or IP).
 Default: `"localhost"`
 * **port**: The remote graylog server port.
 Default: `12201`
-* **queueSize**: The number of log to keep in memory before a flush is called (you probably won't need to change this).
+* **queueSize**: The number of logs to keep in memory before a flush is called (you probably won't need to change this).
 Default: `1024`

 ### TCP